Density matrix quantum Monte Carlo: Introduction

-Projector QMC methods such as diffusion Monte Carlo \cite{Foulkes2001} (DMC) and Green's function Monte Carlo \cite{Kalos1962,Ceperley1979} (GFMC) grant access to zero-temperature properties by stochastically applying a projection operator to some initial state such that a stochastic sampling of the ground-state wave function is eventually achieved.
-The fixed-node approximation \cite{Foulkes2001} often allows accurate results to be obtained in systems with sign problems, with the accuracy of such results depending on the quality of the nodal surface used.
-Finite-temperature methods take a different approach.
-Path-integral Monte Carlo (PIMC) methods express the partition function, $Z=\textnormal{Tr}(e^{-\beta H})$, as a sum over contributions from various paths in imaginary time \cite{Feynman1953}.
-With an appropriate update procedure, the paths can be sampled with the correct probabilities, thus allowing finite-temperature expectation values to be obtained.
-The stochastic series expansion (SSE) method \cite{Sandvik2010} has much in common with this approach but begins by performing a Taylor expansion of the density matrix.
-The resulting terms in the expansion are then sampled in a similar manner.
-These methods also allow access to ground-state properties.
-However, the sign problem is, in many cases, insurmountable at low temperatures.
+Quantum Monte Carlo (QMC) methods are well established as vital tools in the study of complex many-body quantum systems, often providing highly accurate results.
+Projector methods such as diffusion Monte Carlo~\cite{Hammond1994,Foulkes2001} (DMC) and Green's function Monte Carlo~\cite{Kalos1962,Ceperley1979} (GFMC) grant access to zero-temperature properties by stochastically applying a projection operator to a starting wave function to obtain a statistical sampling of the ground state.
+The fixed-node approximation~\cite{Anderson1975,Anderson1976,Moskowitz1982,Reynolds1982} allows projector QMC to be applied to systems with sign problems and often produces very good results, but its accuracy depends on the quality of the trial nodal surface and is difficult to assess.
+Another drawback of projector QMC is that expectation values of quantum mechanical observables that do not commute with the Hamiltonian are difficult to calculate~\cite{Hammond1994,Foulkes2001,Gaudoin2007,Casulleras95}.

+Finite-temperature QMC methods take a different approach.
+Path-integral Monte Carlo (PIMC) calculations express the partition function, $Z=\textnormal{Tr}(e^{-\beta H})$, as a sum of contributions from paths through Hilbert space~\cite{Feynman1953}.
+With an appropriate update procedure, the paths can be sampled with the correct probabilities, thus allowing finite-temperature expectation values to be evaluated.
+The stochastic series expansion (SSE) method~\cite{Sandvik2010} has much in common with PIMC\@.
+These algorithms also allow access to ground-state properties in principle, but in practice the sign problem is often insurmountable at low temperatures.